CryoHub Logo

 Have you developed a routine which works for you?

 If time and life permits, I’ll go in every day!
-More realistically, I’m at the point now where Cryotherapy is part of an overall wellness routine – as good for the mind as it is the body, and I try to get at least 2 sessions/week in.
+More realistically, I’m at the point now where Cryotherapy is part of an overall wellness routine – as good for the mind as it is the body, and I try to get at least 2 or 3 sessions/week in.
 I do daily cold showers – but that’s as much a mental routine (‘do something each morning you’d really rather not do’) as opposed to something that creates a noticeable effect.

 What are the outcomes you’ve seen as part of your routine?
 Not just for your initial goals but any other effects?